 The Gen Z Investor Mindset Focuses on Lasting Value Over Fast Trends

-The difference between how Gen Z and Millennials approach luxury reveals itself most clearly in what they actually value when opening their wallets.
+The difference between how Gen Z and Millennials approach luxury shows up most clearly in what they actually value when opening their wallets.
 Where Millennials often chased novelty and digital experiences, Gen Z leans heavily into durability, heritage, and authenticity, as Deloitte’s research documents across categories.

-Many in this younger cohort actually prefer walking into physical stores and using trusted resale channels after watching online hype cycles crash repeatedly.
+Many in this younger cohort actively prefer walking into physical stores and using trusted resale channels after watching online hype cycles crash repeatedly.
 There’s a deep wariness about purely digital value propositions that comes from growing up watching crypto fortunes evaporate, NFT collections become worthless overnight, and influencer schemes collapse the moment new buyers stop showing up.
+If you’ve lived through that, you develop a healthy skepticism fast.

 Social media paradoxically drives this flight toward tangible assets rather than away from them.
 TikTok watch content and Reddit finance discussions have democratized information about luxury timepieces in ways that would have been impossible a decade ago.
-Price index sites like WatchCharts and Subdial make real-time valuation data accessible to anyone, turning what used to be opaque dealer knowledge into transparent market information.
+Price index sites like WatchCharts and Subdial make real-time valuation data accessible to anyone, turning what used to be opaque dealer knowledge into transparent market information you can act on.

 The interest translates into actual buying behavior rather than just aspiration.
 Chrono24 found that over one-third of Gen Z respondents already own or plan to buy a high-quality watch, with 20% of those aged 18 to 24 planning purchases within the next 12 months.
 These aren’t vague someday intentions but near-term buying plans backed by research and saved money.

-Financial Times coverage documented Gen Z fueling second-hand watch growth in a sector already substantial at roughly $27 billion and expanding double digits annually.
-Marketplace data consistently shows younger buyers’ outsized engagement with pre-owned inventory, where they can access quality timepieces at more reasonable entry points while still capturing appreciation potential if they choose models carefully based on the same data-driven approach they apply to stock investing.
+Financial Times coverage documented Gen Z fueling second-hand watch growth in a sector already worth roughly $27 billion and expanding at double digits annually.
+Marketplace data consistently shows younger buyers’ outsized engagement with pre-owned inventory, where you can access quality timepieces at more reasonable entry points while still capturing appreciation potential if you choose models carefully, using the same data-driven approach you’d apply to stock investing.

 What makes watches resonate psychologically goes beyond just financial returns into something deeper about permanence and identity.
-A well-made mechanical watch represents craft with service lifecycles measured in decades rather than the 18 months before your smartphone becomes obsolete.
-It challenges the planned obsolescence defining most consumer technology, offering something you can potentially wear for fifty years or pass to children.
+A well-made mechanical watch embodies craft with service lifecycles measured in decades rather than the 18 months before your smartphone becomes obsolete.
+It pushes back against the planned obsolescence defining most consumer technology, offering something you can potentially wear for fifty years or pass to your children.

 Watch Values Are Outpacing Inflation and Matching Equity Returns